dadamvince/dadamvince.github.io/_projects/4_project.md

 multiple fronts.
 That includes - but not limited to - a panel analysis and a geospatial analysis that will give us a bird’s eye view of the evolution of the transactions using mobile money through time.

 This project is part of an international network of research with the goal of investigating the digital currencies in central banks.
+The Laboratoire d'Economie Rouen Normandie ([LERN](https://lern.univ-rouen.fr/le-laboratoire-0)) of the University of Rouen leads this general project.